As a foreigner living in Galway, will I have access to public healthcare? What is it like?

 Click connect to have our partner contact you via e-mail and/or phone.

 "Yes I qualify because I am a German pensioner and the German government dock my pension to pay the Irish government for my medical card.
 It covers most things but only with enormously long waiting lists.
-The public hospitals are dirty, OVERCROWDED and without sufficient doctors," explained one expat living in Galway, Ireland.
+The public hospitals are dirty, OVERCROWDED and without sufficient doctors," explained one expat who made the move to Galway, Ireland.

 Other Questions: